 This work is defiantly a labor of love.
 To take in the culture, the project itself of jewelry making, the language, to understand how JOH got here, to help with where they want to go, one week is not enough.
 Life is very different here.
 People are mostly the same though.
 Giving money is not what they need.
 They need participation.
 A picture is worth a thousand words.
 I will attach a few from today.
 Anita, Brenda and I went to one of the JOH projects about 10 minutes drive from here.

-ren...one of them asked if where I live is much different.
+These children...one of them asked if where I live is much different.

 They live here in this village.
 It is called a township.
 It is very different than the little rondoval villages in the mountains of Lesotho.
 These people don't own their land.
 There is not a sense of pride as much here.
 They must be taught responsibility, skills, independent thinking from the stronghold of their elders.
 The government has very much of a control over how impoverished they really are.
 There is one place in the township that the people go to get water.